ElijahXue/YongjieX.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yongjie Xue is a PhD candidate of computer science at the University of Nebraska-Lincoln.
+His research interests include autonomous driving, robotics.
+He also interests in software development.
 {style="text-align: justify;"}